A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Approach

+where the subscripts of the state variables have been removed for brevity.
 Initializing $\mathbf{x}_0$ with metric scale in the training process allows the depth and egomotion prediction scales to converge to unity. \Cref{fig:trans_pred_vs_gt} demonstrates the scale-aware translation predictions from the trained egomotion network.
-At test time, scale no longer needs to be estimated, but can be utilized if the test-time environment changes dramatically.